 The best bedroom storage ideas do not have to be purely functional.
-There are so many stylish options out there that you really are spoilt for choice, which can make it hard to choose.
-Panic not – we have everything you need if you are looking to turn your bedroom from a cluttered mess to the ultimate space for relaxation.
+But there are so many stylish options out there that it can be hard to choose.
+Panic not – we have everything you need to turn your bedroom from a cluttered mess to the ultimate space for relaxation.

 Before you buy your bedroom storage solutions, start by having a big clear out and sending unwanted items and unworn clothes to the charity shop – because that old saying ‘less is more’ really counts, especially if you are looking for storage for a small bedroom.